 Utah legislators were not informed of his decision, but rather, found out about it in the newspaper.

 This gave Utahans another reason to be pissed off: before Bill Clinton left office, he similarly used his executive ability to set aside millions of acres, also in southern Utah, for the Grand Staircase-Escalante monument.
 This angered many in the state because it meant that plans for a coal mine were cut off.
 And because the Federal Government already owns a whopping 66% of the land in Utah.

 You can kind of start to understand why Utah is a little pissed off.

 The Anti-Federalist Argument

-The case of many anti-federalist Utahans, similar to arguments used before in Wyoming and Alaska (who now both require Congressional consent before a President can designate national monuments in their states), is that these Presidential executive orders prevent them from accessing their state’s own natural resources.
+The case of many anti-federalists in Utah, similar to arguments used before in Wyoming & Alaska (who now both require Congressional consent before a President can designate national monuments in their states): is that Presidential executive orders prevent them from accessing their state’s own natural resources.
 Often, it’s also the manner in which Presidents have issued these orders, sometimes secretively, that has caused issue.

 Map of Bears Ears